cisco-oss-eng/perfwhiz/doc/source/installation.rst

       etc.

-Normally, if you are using a RHEL/CentOS distro, the tool from official repository has been built with Python extension alreay, If you are using a Ubuntu distro, unfortunately you have to rebuild perf and enable the feature.
+Normally, if you are using a RHEL/CentOS distro, the tool from official repository has been built with Python extension already.
+If you are using a Ubuntu distro, unfortunately you have to rebuild perf and enable the Python scripting extension.
 Refer to
 `here <http://askubuntu.com/questions/577768/how-can-i-make-perf-script-g-python-work>`_
-for the details on the steps in the case if you need to rebuild the tool.
+for the details on the steps to follow to rebuild perf.

 Installation from PyPI will be as easy as::